aische/hwfi/docs/tool-use.md

 result fed back to the model.
 The engine stays in control of every effect;
 the tool layer only names what to run.

-### 3.3 Typed output via a mandatory "submit" tool
+### 3.3 Typed output via a terminating "submit" tool

+This is the mechanism that unifies structured output with tool-calling.
-Instead of provider JSON mode, an agent that must return structured data is given a synthetic `submit_<name>` tool whose parameters *are* the output schema, and it is required to call it to finish:
+Instead of provider JSON mode, an agent that must return structured data is given a synthetic `submit_<name>` tool whose parameters *are* the output
+schema:

 ```224:234:../llm-workflow/src/LLM/Workflow/Workflow.hs
       WAgentSubmit @o name agentWithModels mbcid ->